bobril/bbcore/README.md

 It checks only for existence of this `interactiveDumpsToDist` key, value does not matter for now.

+## Override generated tsconfig.json include

+    {
+        "include": [ "**/*" ]
+    }

+If you override include, it will also stop generating of tsconfig.json `files`.

+## Specify generated tsconfig.json exclude

+    {
+        "exclude": [ "node_modules" ]
+    }

+## Add generated tsconfig.json files

+    {
+        "files": [ "src/main.ts" ]
+    }

+If used together with `include` it will overwrite files in generated tsconfig.json.

 ## Where to find test sources

 By default it finds all tests in project directory (it always skips `node_modules`).
 By defining this, you can limit or add additional directories where to search.

     {
         "testDirectories": [ "spec" ]